sav-che/TL-2/Authors/Cuboni, Giuseppe {std. Cub.}.md

-> [!cite] BHL link: this entry starts at [page 490](https://www.biodiversitylibrary.org/item/103860#page/500/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 490](https://www.biodiversitylibrary.org/page/33266167) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cuboni, Giuseppe (1852-1920), Italian botanist at Modena, born 2 Feb 1852 in Modena, died 3 Nov 1920 at Rome, studied four years medicine but De Notaris et al. brought him to botany, moving to Rome with De Notaris, Dr. phil.
-1877 at the science faculty, assistant 1877-1881, teacher at the "Weinbauschule" at Conegliano 1881-1886, working in Rome from 1886 on botany and on plant diseases. (*Cub.*).
+1877 at the science faculty, assistant 1877-1881, teacher at the "Weinbauschule" at Conegliano 1881-1886, working in Rome from 1886 on botany and on plant diseases.
+**Abbreviated name**: *Cub.*

 #### Herbarium and types